digital-medicine/ndemobil-website/content/authors/Kahl/_index.md

 ---
 # Display name
-title: Florian Schweizer
+title: Fabian Kahl

 # Full Name (for SEO)
-first_name: Florian
+first_name: Fabian
-last_name: Schweizer
+last_name: Kahl

 # Is this the primary user of the site?
 superuser: false